Family Nurturing Center of Texas offers Nurturing Families™ Trainer Certifications with training guidelines and

 Nurturing Program Trainers train paraprofessionals and professionals to become NP Facilitators.
 Trainers provide facilitator trainings and consultation to individuals they train.
 Agency, statewide conferences and workshops can also be conducted by trainers.
 County/statewide initiatives and fidelity monitoring can only be conducted through Family Nurturing Centers.

-Individuals who wish to provide training for Family Nurturing Centers (FNC) and Family Development Resources (FDR) must be approved with one or more of the four Nurturing Program Trainer Certifications.
+Individuals who wish to provide training for Family Nurturing Centers (FNC) must be approved with one or more of the four Nurturing Program Trainer Certifications.
 Once certified, every training or workshop you provide must be documented and submitted to your reporting entity for the training to count for your certification.